Quad4-Software/Micron-Parser-Go/README.md

 `micron.Parser` holds only two settings: **`DarkTheme`** picks light or dark default colors for the HTML output, and **`ForceMonospace`** toggles monospace styling for the rendered page.
 The type has no mutable conversion state; a single `Parser` value is safe to reuse from multiple goroutines.

 Lines that contain only `>` section markers and optional spaces set the depth for following lines but do not render an empty heading block.
+Section depth is capped at 16.
 Literal mode toggles on a line whose trimmed content is exactly `` `= `` (so padded toggle lines match NomadNet).
 Multi-line documents are handled line by line in document order.

 ### Convert Micron to HTML